reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 ```
 By executing the above test case, we simulate the complete flow of our publisher-subscriber architecture.

-Using `MockMVC`, we invoke the user creation API endpoint of our publisher microservice.
+Using `MockMVC`, we invoke the user creation API endpoint exposed by our publisher microservice.
 We then use the `CapturedOutput` instance provided by the `OutputCaptureExtension` to assert that the expected logs are generated by both the publisher and subscriber microservices, **confirming that the message has been successfully published to the SNS topic and consumed from the SQS queue**.

 With this integration test in place, we have confidently validated the functionality of our publisher-subscriber architecture.